Skip to main content

 • For more than 25 years heart disease, stroke, and unintentional injury have been the top five leading causes of death in the state.1 As stated in the Whitepaper A Statewide System of Care for Time Sensitive Emergencies The Integration of Stroke and STEMI Care into the Regional Trauma System “Stroke, STEMI and trauma patients require timely EMS triage, informed diagnosis, and definitive treatment by a multidisciplinary team of healthcare providers, supported by appropriate resources, in order to reduce the risk of death or serious disability.”1 The paper also notes that “An effective system of care includes specialized, independently verified, state designated treatment centers that support an integrated approach to increasing public awareness of initial symptom recognition, reduce the impact of trauma, stroke, and STEMI occurrence through evidence based standard treatment regimens and ongoing quality improvement.”1

 Experts in the field have long recognized that a systems approach can have a positive impact on patient outcomes.
-For instance, research demonstrated that standardized approach to systems of care has led to a 15% relative reduction in 30-day in-hospital mortality in acute stroke.Patients who receive care at a Level I or Level II trauma facility (verified resources to care for seriously injured) had a 25% reduction in mortality.3
+Research demonstrates that a standardized approach to systems of care has led to a 15% relative reduction in 30-day in-hospital mortality in acute stroke.Patients who receive care at a Level I or Level II trauma facility (verified resources to care for seriously injured) had a 25% reduction in mortality.3

 •